gosavipooja/NCSU-TxnMgmnt/simpledb/test/Test Case Readme.txt

 Test Description:
 1) All the blocks in the buffer pool (except log manager) are pinned once in order 11 to 17
-2) Block 17 is pinned twice
+2) Block 17 and Block 15 and pinned 2 times
-3) Block 15 is pinned twice
-4) Block 17 is unpinned thrice
-5) Block 15 is unpinned thrice
+3) Block 17 and Block 15 are unpinned 3 times
-6) Block 18 will be newly pinned
-7) Block 19 will be newly pinned
+4) Block 18 and Block 19 will be newly pinned

 Expectation:
 1) Block 18 will replace Block 17 in the buffer pool
 2) Block 19 will replace Block 15 in the buffer pool

 Explanation:
-Both Block 15 and Block 17 were pinned thrice and unpinned thrice to ensure that the pin count remains zero at the end.
+Both Block 15 and Block 17 were pinned 3 times (int total) and unpinned 3 times to ensure that the pin count remains zero at the end.
 Block 15 will be replaced because Backward 2 distance of Block 17 is higher than Block 15 (as the second pin of Block 17 was before Block 15)

 --------------------------------------------------------------------------------------------